zakimjz/DistGraph/README.md

 # README #

+# Distributed Graph Mining on a Massive "Single" Graph #

+We propose a novel distributed algorithm for mining frequent subgraphs from a single, very large, labeled network.
+Our approach is the first distributed method to mine a massive input graph that is too large to fit in the memory of any individual compute node.
+The input graph thus has to be partitioned among the nodes, which can lead to potential false negatives.
+Furthermore, for scalable performance it is crucial to minimize the communication among the compute nodes.
+Our algorithm, DistGraph, ensures that there are no false negatives, and uses a set of optimizations and efficient collective communication operations to minimize information exchange.
+To our knowledge DistGraph is the first approach demonstrated to scale to graphs with over a billion vertices and edges.
+Scalability results on up to 2048 IBM Blue Gene/Q compute nodes, with 16 cores each, show very good speedup.

 * This contains implementations of parallel frequent graph mining algorithms for a single input graph.
 It includes sequential, parallel and distributed algorithms (with partitioned input graph)
 * The details of the algorithms be found in the disseration [Parallel Subgraph Mining on Hybrid Platforms: HPC Systems, Multi-cores and GPUs](http://www.cs.rpi.edu/~zaki/PaperDir/PhdTheses/talukder-thesis.pdf)
 * Contact: Nilothpal Talukder, Email: <nilothpal.talukder@gmail.com>, Mohammed J. Zaki, Email: <zaki@cs.rpi.edu>